 – Jennie Ogden, Editor

 balter delivers the perfect combination of simple elegance.
-Taste St. Croix in the offerings from balter’s menu which include fresh, locally sourced ingredients in the creatively composed Contemporary West Indian dishes created by award-winning chef, Digby Stridiron.
-Enjoy inspired craft cocktails, or choose from balter’s extensive list of wines, thoughtfully selected by Sommelier Patrick Kralik.…
+Taste St. Croix in the offerings from balter’s menu.
+With fresh, locally sourced ingredients, one of a kind cocktails, and unparalleled service, balter is the new standard when it comes to Crucian hospitality.
+Enjoy inspired craft cocktails, or choose from balter’s extensive list of wines, thoughtfully selected by…